ncdata package#

 Bases:

-Associates a name to a value which is a numpy scalar or 1-D array.
+Associates a name to a value which is always a numpy scalar or 1-D array, of an allowed dtype.
+See Attribute Values.

 In an actual netcdf dataset, a “scalar” is actually just an array of length 1.